AndrewGann0n/AndrewGann0n/README.md

 Hello world! 👋

-I am focused on python-related projects at the moment
+I am focused on python-related projects at the moment.

-My main tech interests are Cybersecurity, Cryptocurrencies, and Algorithms.

 I can be reached at andrewpgannon1@gmail.com 📫